 The personal study will be evidenced through critical written communication, showing contextual research and understanding in a minimum of 1,000 words of continuous prose, which may contain integrated images.
-The personal study comprises 12% of the total.
+The personal study comprises 12% of component 1 coursework mark (60%).